spcl/dace/doc/frontend/parsing.rst

 class-specific visitor methods, the following may also appear in the Python call tree:

 - :func:`dace.frontend.python.astutils.ExtNodeVisitor.generic_visit`: A generic visitor method.
 Usefull to automatically call the required class-specific methods when no special handling is required.
-- :class:`dace.frontend.python.newast.TaskletTransformer`: A ProgramVisitor that is specialized to handle the :ref:`daceprograms#explicit-dataflow-mode` syntax.
+- :class:`dace.frontend.python.newast.TaskletTransformer`: A ProgramVisitor that is specialized to handle the :ref:`explcit dataflow mode <explicit-dataflow-mode>` syntax.

 To Nest Or Not To Nest?